Preston-Coding/EgsEcfEditorApp/README.md

 ### Shortcuts
 - `double-click` opens the edit panel for the clicked item
 - `right-click` opens the context panel for the clicked item
-- `delete` removes the selected items
+- `delete` key removes the selected items
-- `strg + c` copies the selected items to the clipboard
+- `strg + c` key copies the selected items to the clipboard
-- `strg + v` pastes the copied items into the selected item, or after it if insertion is not allowed for the item
+- `strg + v` key pastes the copied items into the selected item, or after it if insertion is not allowed for the item

 ### Context Panel
 #### Tree View Context Panel